ColetteChang/colettechang.github.io/_posts/2025-05-10-Colette’s-NYC-Food-Guide.md

 The square slice here is iconic — thick, crispy, cheesy, and a little greasy in the best way.
 It's probably too heavy for a typical Taiwanese stomach, but hey, you're in NYC!
 Embrace the junk food.

 <span style="color:rgb(217, 0, 148);"><b>Sakagura (Midtown East)</b></span>
 High-quality Japanese food that's still affordable.
-Come for the weekday lunch special!
-Surprisingly fulfilling and tucked away in a hidden basement, which makes it feel like a delicious little secret.
+Come for the weekday lunch special if you work close to Grand Central!

 <span style="color:rgb(217, 0, 148);"><b>Maxi's Noodle (Flushing)</b></span>
-The best wonton I've had in the U.S. I made the trip to Flushing just for it — twice!
+The best wonton I've had in the U.S. I made the trip to Flushing just for it twice!
 Still need to try their Manhattan location.

 <span style="color:rgb(217, 0, 148);"><b>Bar B (Greenwich Village)</b></span>
 A tiny standing bar with great happy hour and fun energy.
 No seats, but that's part of the charm.
-Perfect for a quick bite before heading to dessert with friends.
+Dishes are all small plates.
+But it has never disappointed me.

 <span style="color:rgb(217, 0, 148);"><b>Keens Steakhouse (Midtown)</b></span>
 Not a place I'd go alone, but perfect when family visits.
 Classic NYC steakhouse with rich dishes.
 Bonus: their desserts come from top bakeries like Eileen's Special Cheesecake — so you get the best without the line.